Charts in XLSX templates

 ]

-Now, we need to edit the data that will be visible in our chart.
-We select the chart, click the Filter icon and click Select data link.
-Here we need to add entries for production in 2015 and 2016.
-We may use Production in 2017 entry as a reference:
+Now edit the chart data that will be visible in the chart.
+Select the chart, click the Filter icon, and then click the Select data link.
+Add entries for production in 2015 and 2016, using the Production in 2017 entry as a reference:

-Then, we edit the horizontal axis labels to display there the text from the first column only:
+Then edit the horizontal axis labels so they display only the text from the first column:

-In general, the template is ready.
-We just want to change the colors and add a legend under the chart:
+The template is now ready.
+You can still change the colors and add a legend under the chart:

 Charts on multiple worksheets

 In the examples above, we created a single chart from a single array.
-In this section, we will see how to create charts on multiple worksheets in one file.
+In this section, we show how to create charts on multiple worksheets in one file.

-You can download the source document and the result document for the example described below in charts on multiple worksheets demo.
+You can download the source document and the result document for this example charts on multiple worksheets demo.

-Let us take an object containing information about a few countries production of coffee, cocoa, and another product.
-Nested objects contain information about the yearly production of a certain commodity by country and some general data.
-We want to display information about each product in a line chart on a separate worksheet.
+Let us take an object containing coffee, cocoa, and another commodity.
+Each item contains yearly production values per country, along with general metadata.
+We want to display each product in a line chart on a separate worksheet.

 JSON representation of the object: